Powered by Blogger.

 I overheard one frustrated home team fan voice to another, “This is the worst officiating I’ve ever seen in my life!”

-As a mom of one of the players, I can understand the frustration that was being vented throughout the game.
-But I could also see times when our team dropped the ball or plays could have been better executed.
+As a mom of one of the home team players, I can understand the frustration that was being vented throughout the game.
+But I am not certain that poor officiating handed our opponents their victory; I could see times when our team dropped the ball or plays could have been better executed.
 The car ride home was quiet and it put me into a pensive mood, reflecting upon God‘s perfect justice and His sure victory at the end of the Age.

 Isaiah 11 says this beautifully, starting with verse 3: